Five All Night, Live All Night: Departure of Schechter and Siegel and cancellation

 Schechter was fired by the station on June 13, 1980, due to "irreversible philosophical differences" over the show's content.
 Schechter wanted to target Boston's young, college-aged, rock-and-roll audience while the station wanted to go after a broader audience.
 He was succeeded by Kevin Dawkins.
 In December 1980, Siegel left the program after he took a job at WXKS-FM.
-He was replaced on a temporary basis by the show's announcer, Nancy Villone and then by Don Kain.
+He was replaced on a temporary basis by the show's announcer, Nancy Villone and then by Dan Kain.
 The show was canceled by WCVB on December 12, 1982.

 Guests

 During the show's run, its guests included Dr. Henry Heimlich (inventor of the Heimlich maneuver), Howard Zinn (who promoted his book A People's History of the United States), Robert Rimmer (on a program about alternative marital arrangements), Allen Ginsberg, Timothy Leary, David Brenner, Abbie Hoffman, Illinois Jacquet, Art Blakey, Tom Snyder, Bill Lee, Dennis Eckersley, Dave Cowens, Marvin Hagler, Erica Jong, William Shatner, Tom Davis, Al Franken, Bill Murray, John Ehrlichman, Elaine Noble, Dapper O'Neil, The Cars, Iggy Pop, Bob Marley, Taj Mahal, Arlo Guthrie, Richie Stotts, and Wendy O. Williams.